-Upon the birth of Isaac, we are told that Ishmael and his mother, Hagar, were sent into the desert of Beersheba to fend for themselves.
-Everyone knows of the wandering of the Children of Israel in the desert for forty long years.
-Elijah, before coming face-to-face with God, spent forty days in the desert, as some sort of preparation.
-The image of the desert appears and reappears in Isaiah's book of despair and hope for the nation of Israel.
-We read some of it today.
+The Word is a marvelous narrative which teaches its lessons primarily with stories, and so often, the images within these stories are of the desert; the wilderness.
+The image of the desert appears and reappears in the Word.
+We saw it today, in Isaiah's book of despair and hope for the nation of Israel.
 And finally, the desert beyond the Jordan River.. the testing ground for Jesus, about to begin his great temptation.

 So why the desert?
-The Writings for the New Church tell us that the significance of the desert (or wilderness) is found in its correspondence to a state of temptation.
-In the Arcana Coelestia, n.
-6828, we read this:
+The Writings tell us that the significance of the desert (or wilderness) is found in its correspondence to states of temptation.
+We read about it this morning in AC 6828.
+Here's a little more of that passage:

-For a "wilderness" signifies what is but little inhabited and cultivated, and also what is not inhabited and cultivated at all, thus in the spiritual sense a man vastated as to good and desolated as to truth, consequently a man who is in temptation; for he who is in temptation is in vastation and in desolation, because the falsity and evil in him come out and darken and almost take away the influx of truth and good from the Lord; and the truth which flows in does not appear to him to have sufficient life to disperse the falsities and evils.
+The truth which flows in [during temptation] does not appear to [the person] to have sufficient life to disperse the falsities and evils.
 Moreover evil spirits are then present, who inject grief, and despair of salvation.
-That a

-"wilderness" signifies such a state, is evident from the very many passages in the Word..
+That a "wilderness" signifies such a state, is evident from the very many passages in the Word..

-You see, this marvelous narrative of the Word, which in its entirety is the story of the human race's creation, fall, long struggle, and final triumph in the New Jerusalem, is mostly the story of the struggle.
-It begins in the third chapter of Genesis, and does not end until the twenty first chapter of Revelation.
-That's a lot of Bible; devoted to the struggle of mankind to get back to the Garden.
-And this struggle is often described for what it is - a time in the desert, the wilderness - "when falsity and evil come out and darken and almost take away the influx of truth and good from the Lord," when evil spirits are present.. to test the strength of our convictions.
+You see, this marvelous narrative of the Word, which is the story of Man's creation, fall, long struggle, and final triumph in the New Jerusalem, is mostly the story of a struggle.
+And this struggle is often described for what it is - a time in the desert, the wilderness - "when falsity and evil come out and darken and almost take away the influx of truth and good from the Lord;" when evil spirits are present.. to test the strength of our convictions.